lambdamikel/LambdaSpeak/README.md

 The main components are:

-1. TextToSpeech click board from MikroElektronika](https://www.mikroe.com/text-to-speech-click) is used as a daughter board.
+1. The [TextToSpeech click board from MikroElektronika](https://www.mikroe.com/text-to-speech-click) is used as a daughter board.
 2. ATmega 644P-20PU Microcontroller clocked at 20 MHz (U4).
 3. GAL22V10 Programmable Logic Device (U1), for Z80 address decoding and some glue logic.
 This is a discontinued component, but still easy to get on EBay.
 4. A 74LS374 flip flop (U2) for latching and buffering (input from) the CPC databus (handles IO write requests).